 - Open Luncheons (by reservation) during York lunch periods listed below on specific offered dates (usually once or twice a month.
-Check the website for dates, times, menus or get on the e-mail distribution list to get notices of upcoming lunches.
-Only cash and checks accepted. - 4th period 5th period 6th period - Private Luncheons (by arrangement) during York lunch periods.
-La Brigade can accommodate groups from 15-35. - Catering: Made to order items.
-Schedule fills up quickly so contact for availability, and pricing! - Dinner "to-go": As the schedule permits, La Brigade periodically offers a popular "La Brigade at home dinner to go" promotion.
-Reservations are required, and menus and reservation forms are distributed via email.
+Check the website for dates, times, menus or get on the email distribution list to get notices of upcoming lunches.
+Only cash and checks accepted. - o 5th period - o 6th period - Private Luncheons (by arrangement) during York lunch periods.
+La Brigade can accommodate groups from 20-35. - Catering: Made to order items.
+Schedule fills up quickly so contact for availability, and pricing! - Dinner "to-go": As the schedule permits, La Brigade periodically offers a popular "La Brigade at home-dinner to go" promotion.
+Reservations are required, and menus and reservation forms are distributed via email. - LaBrigade Cookbooks: LaBrigade sells cookbooks featuring all their recipes from each year.
+Email LaBrigade@elmhurst205.org to purchase.

-Also see online: LaBrigadeYork.blogspot.com
+Also see online: bit.ly/LaBrigadeYORK